Nathan Collins: Wolverhampton Wanderers

+Brentford

+On 4 July 2023, Collins signed for Brentford for a club-record £23 million transfer fee.
+Later that year, on 4 November, he scored his first goal in a 3–2 win over West Ham United.

+Collins opened his 2024–25 Premier League goals account with the headed opener in his team's 5–3 home victory over Wolves on 5 October 2024, his second league goal for the club.
+He went on to become the only outfield player in the league to play every minute of the 2024–25 season.
+Following the departure of club captain Christian Nørgaard at the conclusion of the season, Collins was named the new captain on 2 August 2025.

 International career

 Collins made his Republic of Ireland U17 debut against Kazakhstan on 17 October 2016 and was later made captain of the team.
 He made his senior debut on 12 October 2021, coming on as a late substitute in a 4–0 friendly victory against Qatar.
-On 14 June 2022, Collins scored his first goal for Ireland in a 1-1 draw with Ukraine in the UEFA Nations League.
+On 14 June 2022, Collins scored his first goal for Ireland in a 1–1 draw against Ukraine in the UEFA Nations League.

 Personal life

 Collins' family includes a number of other footballers, including his grandfather, Michael Collins who captained Transport to the FAI Cup in 1950, his father Dave Collins who played with Liverpool and Oxford United among others.
-His uncle, Eamonn Collins, played with many sides including Southampton and Portsmouth before going on to manage St Patrick's Athletic and later becoming a football agent, with his clients including Nathan Collins.
+His uncle, Eamonn Collins, played with many sides including Southampton and Portsmouth before going on to manage St Patrick's Athletic and later becoming a football agent.
 His older brother Josh Collins previously played for UCD and Waterford in the League of Ireland Premier Division.
 Nathan's uncle Mick Collins played for St Patrick's Athletic and Dundalk before later becoming a scout at Manchester City for 20 years, his son Mikey Collins (Nathan's cousin) is also an ex-footballer who played for Liverpool in his youth career before playing in Sweden, Italy, Cyprus and Holland, as well as representing Ireland up to U21 level.